Due to its position and the North Sea ports, three corridors are running through the Dutch network:

 National implementation plan

-The Dutch National Implementation Plan (NIP) was delivered in 2018.
-It is compliant with the ERTMS European Deployment Plan with some exceptions, such as the Rotterdam-Utrecht line that will be delayed to 2033 or the NSB part from Deventer towards the German border, which will be deployed by 2037.
+The Dutch National Implementation Plan (NIP) was delivered in 2020.
+It is partially compliant with the ERTMS European Deployment Plan.Thereare sections not included in the plan for 2030, such as the Rotterdam-Utrecht or the NSB part from Deventer towards the German border.

 According to the Dutch NIP: